Lacrimal caruncle: Allergies

 With ocular allergies, the lacrimal caruncle and the plica semilunaris of the conjunctiva may be inflamed and pruritic (itchy) due to histamine release in the tissue and tear film.

-Other Diagnoses
+Other diagnoses

-Sweat glands and oil glands are contained in the caruncle of the eye (Lacrimal caruncle in medial canthus).
+Sweat glands and oil glands are contained in the caruncle of the eye (lacrimal caruncle in medial canthus).
 As with all oil glands, lacrimal caruncles can become clogged, causing a pimple, whitehead, or pustule beneath the skin.
 Clogged oil and sweat glands in the caruncle can affect tear ducts.
 Treatment for dry eyes due to clogged glands includes refraining from rubbing the eyes and rinsing the eyes with clear water frequently during the day, either with clean hands or a spray faucet.
+Additionally, one can use a warm damp cloth on the eye, which will help the clogged pore to open up and release some pressure.
 Anti-bacterial eye drops may also be prescribed.
 If the pustules enlarge, an oral antibiotic may be prescribed.
 If lesions such as cysts form, they must be surgically drained; this operation is rarely necessary.
-If it affects the tear sac it may be Dacryocystitis.
+If it affects the tear sac it may be dacryocystitis.